All Products

 QoS Type

-• General-purpose pods support the Default and BestEffort QoS classes.
+• General-purpose pods support the default and best-effort QoS classes.

-• Performance-enhanced pods support only the Default QoS class.
+• Performance-enhanced pods support only the default QoS class.

 6. After you complete the basic settings, click Next.

-Step 2: Configure container settings
+Step 2: Configure containers

 Note